-- confrontation with a varied input; - training of listening, reading, speaking and writing skills; basic skills are practised as described above; - practising reading, listening, writing and speaking strategies (learning strategies + communication strategies); - revision and expansion of vocabulary and structural range in contexts like health, shopping and clothing; - increasing accuracy with regard to structures and vocabulary, e.g. the use of the passive tense; - increasing structure and coherence thanks to the use of current linking words; - training of pronunciation with the aim of coming close to native speakers; focus on recurrent difficulties; training of intonation as an important conveyor of meaning; attention to stress, sentence rhythm and speech rate; - exposition to linguistic variants deviating slightly from standard language and to current regional language;

-- becoming conscious of variants in register (formal vs. informal); - sociocultural aspects of the language, such as recreational activities, attitudes and values in the other culture: non-verbal communication; insight into the linguistic system; attention to possible causes of miscommunication; - development of attitudes like confidence in speaking, resilience, motivation to strive for linguistic variation and accuracy, willingness to autonomously extend the mastery of the language in accordance with personal needs.
+- confrontation with a varied input; - training of listening, reading, speaking and writing skills; basic skills are practised as described above; - practising reading, listening, writing and speaking strategies (learning strategies + communication strategies); - revision and expansion of vocabulary and structural range in contexts like climate, application, transport; - increasing accuracy with regard to structures and vocabulary, e.g. conditional sentence, future tense; - increasing structure and coherence thanks to the use of current linking words; - training of pronunciation with the aim of coming close to native speakers; focus on recurrent difficulties; training of intonation as an important conveyor of meaning; attention to stress, sentence rhythm and speech rate; - exposition to linguistic variants deviating slightly from standard language and to current regional language; - becoming conscious of variants in register (formal vs. informal); - sociocultural aspects of the language, such as punctuality, attitudes and values in the other culture: non-verbal communication; insight into the linguistic system; attention to possible causes of miscommunication; - development of attitudes like confidence in speaking, resilience, motivation to strive for linguistic variation and accuracy, willingness to autonomously extend the mastery of the language in accordance with personal needs.